edouardfouche/MCDE-experiments/README.md

 sbt assembly
 ```

-This creates a jar in the folder `target/scala-2.11/` named `MCDE-<version>.jar`, which can be run from java (no
+This creates a jar in the folder `target/scala-2.11/` named `MCDE-experiments-<version>.jar`, which can be run from java
-sbt/scala installation required).
+(no sbt/scala installation required).
 The version of the package at the time of the experiments is 1.0.

 Once you have built the jar, you can run it as follows:

 ```
-java -jar target/scala-2.11/MCDE-1.0.jar <arguments>
+java -jar target/scala-2.11/MCDE-experiments-1.0.jar <arguments>
 ```

 ## Command line arguments for MCDE/MWP